jgmalcolm/jgmalcolm.github.io/_posts/2014-05-10-what-do-i-use.md

   * [Facebook bookmarklet][fb] to share pages with friends and family.
 * [MenuMeters] to keep an eye on CPU, memory, internet speed, etc.
-* [Witch] to switch between the individual windows of an application (Mac OSX only lets you switch between full applications, not between Word docs)
+* [Witch] to switch between the individual windows of an application (Mac OSX only lets you switch between full applications, not between individual open Word docs)
 * [Wikipedia interface tricks][wikipedia] to navigate and view images more efficiently
 * [Airfoil] to route Chrome, YouTube, and any audio from my laptop to [Bose Airplay][bose] speakers
 * [Caffeine] to keep my Mac from going to sleep while I'm presenting or surfing